NewsLocal News

 and last updated

-BROKEN ARROW, Okla. — Broken Arrow police have arrested a local woman on charges of child sexual abuse after she advertised babysitting services in online Facebook groups.
+BROKEN ARROW, Okla. — Broken Arrow police arrested a woman on charges of child sexual abuse after she advertised babysitting services in online Facebook groups.

 Broken Arrow woman arrested on child sexual abuse charges after advertising babysitting online